 Bint Arab features the authentic and agentic voices of Arab-American women who just speak from their heart and who share their experiences and structure of feelings by saying their multiplicity.
 The book makes visible an Arab-American women-centered community which reflects and perpetuates a habit of seeing, a way of looking at life, its absent presence and its present absence, through the fractured struggles, the grueling pains and the crowning triumphs of Arab-American women.
-By bringing into view the wideranging, lived experiences and polyphonic voices of Arab-American women, Shakir offers a more comprehensive, less distorted, empirically richer vision of the world of Arab-Americans, a space of settled places, locations, and homes, but also a space of diasporic, transnational movements, of bordercrossings, of the unheimliche.
+By bringing into view the wideranging, lived experiences and polyphonic voices of Arab-American women, Shakir offers comprehensive, less distorted, empirically richer vision of the world of Arab-Americans, a space of settled places, locations, and homes, but also a space of diasporic, movements, of transnational crossings, of the unheimliche.

 Arab-American women in Bint Arab are people who belong to more than one world, speak more than one language or one cultural repertoire, inhabit more than one identity, and have more than one home.
-These women have learned to negotiate between cultures, and they have also learned to speak from the in-between of different cultures, always unsettling the assumptions of one culture from the perspective of another, and thus finding ways of being the same as and at the same time different from the others among whom they live. ??5 As an

-- Arab-American writer, Evelyn Shakir, who creates in her multivocal work a space for Arab-American women to make their stories accessible to other American and Arab communities, succeeds in giving birth to images of humanness about Arab-American women.
-As Gregory Orfalea says, the closer an Arab-American writer "gets to what is real, the closer he [/she] gets to justice and redemption." ??6 1 2 3 4 5 6 7 8 - 57 - 52 Michele Dillon, Catholic Identity: Balancing Reason, Faith, and Power (Cambridge: Cambridge University Press, 1999), 250. - 53 Gayatri Spivak, The Post-Colonial Critic: Interviews, Strategies, and Dialogues (New York: Routledge, 1990), 60. - 54 Satya Mohanty, "The Epistemic Status of Cultural Identity: On Beloved and the Postcolonial Condition" Cultural Critique 24 (1993): 55. - 55 Chandra Mohanty, "Under Western Eyes: Feminist Scholarship and Colonial Discourses," in
+These women have learned to negotiate between cultures, and they have also learned to speak from the in-between of different cultures, always unsettling the assumptions of one culture from the perspective of another, and thus finding ways of being the same as and at the same time different from the others among whom they live.
+65 As an Arab-American writer.
+Evelyn Shakir, who creates in her multivocal work a space for Arab-American women to make their stories accessible to other American and Arab communities, succeeds in giving birth to images of humanness about Arab-American women.
+As Gregory Orfalea says, the closer an Arab-Amercian writer "gets to what is real, the closer he [/she] gets to justice and redemption."66